Improving construction site security

 - Top equipment stolen according to an annual theft report include: mowers, tractors, loaders, excavators and forklifts, just to name a few.

-So, when thinking about the construction site and keeping it secure, you have to think about the potential for:
+Senior new home builders NSW has stated that when thinking about the construction site and keeping it secure, you have to think about the potential for:

 - Theft in general – How easy is it form them to walk off with expensive tools?